harness-community/harness-opensource-lab/README.md

 # harness-lab

-This lab will guide you through setting up and using Harness Open Source (referred to as "Harness" from now on), with a focus on managing a project, using GitSpaces, creating pipelines, and setting up an artifact registry.
-By the end of the lab, you'll be able to create a project, import a repository, work with GitSpaces, and automate build pipelines.
+This lab will guide you through setting up and using Harness Open Source (referred to as "Harness" from now on), with a focus on managing a project, using Gitspaces, creating pipelines, and setting up an artifact registry.
+By the end of the lab, you'll be able to create a project, import a repository, work with Gitspaces, and automate build pipelines.

 ## Prerequisites and Setup